H1M4W4R1/SimpleUI/README.md

 ### Drag & drop

+Features used to add drag & drop functionality to objects without too much boilerplate.

 - `DragFeature<TSelf>`: Adds drag behavior to an object; emits drag lifecycle callbacks.
   - `DraggableWindowFeature`: Ready-to-use drag feature for windows.
 - `DropZoneFeature<TFeature>`: Area capable of accepting drops of a specific drag feature type.
   - `SlotFeature<TDragFeature>`: Specialization of drop zone for slot-based UIs (e.g., inventory slot).

 ### Positioning

 - `LimitObjectToParent`: Keeps an object within the bounds of its parent rect.
 - `LimitObjectToViewport`: Keeps an object within the UI viewport bounds.

-## Scrolling

-- `UIScrollbar`: Base for scrollbars with value events and binding helpers.

-## Windows lifecycle
+# Windows lifecycle

 - Windows derived from `UIWindowBase` support show/hide with optional animations via `IUIShowAnimation`/`IUIHideAnimation`.
 - Popups derive from `UIPopupBase` and are typically spawned on a `UIPopupCanvas` root.

-## Utility
+# Utility

 - `Utility.UserInterface`: Static helpers for common UI tasks (e.g., safe set active, find components, or other misc helpers exposed by the package).

 # Using built-in objects

-Below are minimal steps to drop common controls into a scene.
-Add the relevant component to a GameObject that has the expected Unity UI component and wire your logic via overrides or context.
+Below are some examples how to use built-in objects.

 ## Button (`UIButtonBase`)